You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 If you have plenty of space and a light soil, preparing a bean trench will help keep your thirsty runner bean plants well hydrated in the growing season, according to John at Allotment and Garden.
 In his very thorough article on growing runner beans he says you should dig your trench in winter, line it with cardboard or newspaper and fill it with vegetable peelings and soil.

-If you want an early runner bean harvest in late May, Steve at Steve’s Seaside Life suggests sowing seeds in April and choosing one of three methods, demonstrated in his easy to follow runner bean growing video, to keep them warm and well protected.
-He starts his early beans in containers in the polytunnel, in bubble wrap tents inside or out, or in low polythene tunnels out in the allotment.
+If you want an early runner bean harvest, Steve at Steve’s Seaside Life suggests sowing seeds in April and choosing one of three methods to keep them warm and well protected, all of which are demonstrated in his easy to follow runner bean growing video.
+His three methods for early beans are: growing in containers in the polytunnel; growing in bubble wrap tents outdoors; or growing in low polythene tunnels out at the allotment.
+Watch his full video for a thorough guide.

 Best advice on broad beans